Blog Post

 Nutritional profile and amino acid content

-The protein's amazing nutritional value comes from its amino acids.
-You get about 26g of BCAAs in every 100g of protein - more than any other food source.
-Leucine plays a vital role in muscle growth and whey has tons of it.
+The protein's nutritional value comes from its amino acids.
+Leucine plays a vital role in muscle growth and whey is rich in it.

 Keep in mind that protein supplements might have extra stuff like sodium, magnesium, zinc, and aluminum.
 Some might contain potentially harmful elements that could cause problems if you take them for a long time - something to think over when looking at whey protein side effects.